Partition Scheme

 Update: 2025 Jan 4th

-I installed Alpine without overwriting my home partition by doing the following instead of following the manual installation guide that is linked above:
+I installed Alpine without overwriting my home partition by doing the following instead of using the manual installation guide that is linked above:

 fdisk /dev/sda reboot apk add e2fsprogs mkfs.ext4 /dev/sdaX # repeat for new partitions, with X being the number of the partition setup-alpine # answer "none" when asked where to install mount -t ext4 /dev/sda3 /mnt # replace 3 with the number of the root partition mkdir /mnt/boot mount -t ext4 /dev/sda1 /mnt/boot # replace 1 with the number of the boot partition mkdir /mnt/home mount -t ext4 /dev/sda2 /mnt/home # replace 2 with the number of the home partition setup-disk -m sys /mnt reboot